Last modified September 09, 2021

 Notwithstanding the above, there is always some risk involved in transmitting information over the Internet.
 There is also some risk that others could find a way to thwart our security systems.
 As a result, while we strive to protect your information, we cannot ensure or warrant the security or privacy of any information you transmit to us.
 We will comply with all applicable laws and regulations that apply to any breaches of security that may occur.

 COULD MY INFORMATION BE TRANSFERRED TO OTHER COUNTRIES?

 PII collected on the Service may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and the Service may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
 By using the Service and submitting such information on it, you voluntarily consent to the trans-border transfer and hosting of such information.
-If you are a user accessing the Service from a jurisdiction with laws or regulations governing personal data collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the Service are governed by the internal laws of the United States and the Commonwealth of Massachusetts, USA, regardless of your location.
+If you are a user accessing the Service from a jurisdiction with laws or regulations governing personal data collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the Service are governed by the internal laws of the United States and the State of California, USA, regardless of your location.

 WHAT CHOICES DO I HAVE REGARDING THE COLLECTION, DISCLOSURE AND DISTRIBUTION OF PERSONALLY IDENTIFIABLE INFORMATION?

 We will only use PII for the purposes described above or as otherwise disclosed at the time we request such information from you.
 You must “opt-in” and give us permission to use your personally identifiable information for any other purpose.
 You may also change your preference and “opt-out” of receiving certain marketing communications by changing that option in the My Profile feature of the Service, following the directions provided in association with the communication, or by contacting email@example.com.